-Based on numerical analyses, we found that all of the considered policies may substantially improve an organization's utility, which explains their widespread use.
-However, their effectiveness and reliability vary significantly.
+Based on numerical analyses, we found that all of the considered policies may substantially improve an organization's utility, which explains their widespread use.35 However, their effectiveness and reliability vary significantly.
 We found that the rate-threshold policy is not only less effective than the other two, but it must also be configured more carefully.
 In contrast, the accuracy-threshold and validation-reward policies are less sensitive to changes in parameter and configuration values, and they can also be more effective.
 However, without adequate bounties, even these policies might "backfire" and actually deter hackers from dedicating time to vulnerability discovery.
+Finally, we found that the validation-reward policy may significantly outperform the other two when hackers are not homogeneous, since it allows hackers to operate at their individual optima.